 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics, jobs for respiratory therapists are expected to increase by 12% from 2014 to 2024, which is considered to be faster than average.
-The average annual salary for respiratory therapists in May 2015 was reported as $59,640 by the BLS; the same source published that respiratory therapy technicians earned a mean salary of $49,720 the same year.
+According to the U.S. Bureau of Labor Statistics, jobs for respiratory therapists are expected to increase by 19% from 2019 to 2029, which is considered to be much faster than average.
+The average annual salary for respiratory therapists in May 2019 was reported as $63,950 by the BLS; the same source published that respiratory therapy technicians earned a mean salary of $51,380 in May 2018.

 Students interested in the field of respiratory care can pursue associate, bachelor's, and master's degree programs.
 The first two programs, coupled with certification/licensure, allow students to become respiratory therapists, while a master's degree qualifies graduates for a managerial or educational positions.